yoansj/WorkshopBotConcours/Step1.md

 **The streams**

 A stream let's you track tweets with specific keywords or tweets made by a specific user.
-Let's take the following code :
+Paste the following code in a .py file and try to understand it :
 ```python
 import tweepy